Skip to main content

 "The idea that being exceptional will somehow shield Black people from discrimination and racism is a fallacy ...
 Black exceptionalism plays into the idea of respectability politics—that if Black people act the 'right way', they are deserving of decency and respect.
 Our obsession with Black exceptionalism does not allow Black people to just be.
 Black excellence does not allow Black children to be children.
 Striving for big goals and aiming to improve one’s performance in any domain is admirable.
 This is not a criticism of that.
 This is, rather, an interrogation of our society’s obsession with Black exceptionalism.
 Black exceptionalism encourages Black people to sacrifice their health, mental wellbeing and welfare for the sake of greatness.
 Black excellence is an unreachable peak—nothing is ever good enough."

-Much of Sidney Poitier's legacy on film can be understood within the framework of black excellence, both its aspirations and its limitations.
+Much of Sidney Poitier's legacy on film can be understood within the framework of Black excellence, both its aspirations and its limitations.
 For all Poitier's trailblazing, the world in which Poitier worked still found ways to weaponize his achievements against the larger Black population.
 For one thing, the reception that white America had to Poitier did carry some overtones of “see how Black folks can be just as good as white people?
 And all they have to do is act, talk, and dress exactly like the whites?”
 From a certain perspective, it looked like Poitier had to sort of buy his place at the table by distancing himself from the traits and signifiers of Black and African-American culture—again, he had to train himself out of his natural accent before America would listen to what he had to say.

-Moreover, Poitier’s signature style seemed to set a certain expectation for how Black people were supposed to behave before white America would ever deign their respect.
+Moreover, Poitier’s signature style seemed to set a certain expectation for how Black people were supposed to behave before white America would ever deign its respect.
 The way Poitier’s character won over his white girlfriend’s parents or his racist police partner was by exhibiting every imaginable virtue and leaving no room for human error.
 It almost seemed like Poitier was setting an impossible bar for other Black Americans to clear before white Americans could be expected to recognize their innate humanity.

 Driving Miss Daisy (1989)

 You can also see the way that later films attempting to replicate the Poitier effect borrowed many of the signposts of his movies while neglecting their ambition.
 Progress on how racism is represented in mainstream film sort of stagnated after Poitier’s days, and for a long time, every Hollywood film about racism stuck an impossibly perfect Black person next to an irritable white person and put it on the marginalized groups to cure white America of their character flaws, and always without complaining.
-Poitier got Black America’s foot in the door, and America just sort of kept it wedged there for a while, and so I can understand why there are voices within the black community that have some mixed feelings about the legacy Poitier left.
+Poitier got Black America’s foot in the door, and America just sort of kept it wedged there for a while, and so I can understand why there are voices within the Black community that have some mixed feelings about the legacy Poitier left.

 Now, Poitier had it in him to believably play a variety of roles (e.g. the frustrated Walter Younger in A Raisin in the Sun, which he portrayed in its original stage run and its 1961 film adaptation) but the image Poitier crafted was deliberate.
 He was building a model of the kinds of traits he saw as useful based on the things he valued and what he thought contemporary images were lacking.
 Poitier said in a 1967 interview with Joan Barthel,